Derek Asamoah: Carlisle United

 Asamoah signed for League Two club Carlisle United on a short-term deal on 21 October 2014.
 He scored on his debut in a 4–3 home defeat to Burton Albion two days later.
 On 4 February, he signed a contract to keep him at Brunton Park until the end of the season.
 He described the club as a "sleeping giant" and hopes to help guide the Cumbrians back towards the top of the European game.

 On 23 September 2015, in a Football League Cup tie against Liverpool, Asamoah scored the second goal of the match, with the match ending 1–1 before extra time.
 Carlisle United lost the tie eventually on penalties in a 3–2 result.

 He was released June 2016, but in September he returned to the club for training.
 After scoring a hat trick in a reserve game, Asamoah re-signed for the club on 14 October 2016 on a short-term deal.
 After making 11 appearances in all competitions, Asamoah was released by Carlisle on 16 January 2017.

 Guiseley

 On 20 January 2017, Asamoah signed for National League side Guiseley until the end of the season.
 He left the club again in the summer 2017.

 Cheshunt

 In 2020 Asamoah joined Cheshunt where his son also plays.

 Later career

 Following a spell with New Salamis, he departed in October 2023 as the club's record goalscorer, joining Brighlingsea Regent; he described the move as 'an offer I can't refuse'.
 He made his league debut for the club in a 2–3 defeat at Wroxham on 28 October, scoring his first goals in the 4–1 win over Bowers & Pitsea on 16 December.

 In September 2025, Asamoah joined Isthmian League South East Division club Sittingbourne.

+In July 2026, Asamoah joined newly promoted Isthmian League South East Division club Whitstable Town.